dionno/apidocs/source/includes/_time_entries.md

 <span class="http-method http-get">POST</span> `/webapi/time_entries?notify=true`

 <aside class="notice">
-  Some attributs are available base on the organization and/or project settings.
+  Some attributes are available based on the organization and/or project settings.
 </aside>

 <aside class="notice">
-  The authenticated user must have required permissions to create a time entry.
+  The authenticated user must have the required permissions to create a time entry.
 </aside>

 ## Updating a time entry